-Traitors in Britain’s Leadership
+Traitors In Britain’s Leadership

 It’s dangerous to democracy in any country.

-Filed under: Boris Johnson, Britain, British Jews, Cameron, Jeremy Corbyn, Labour Party, Nazi Israel, Netanyahu, Theresa May, UK
+Filed under: AngloZionist Empire, anti-semitism, British Jews, Cameron, Jeremy Corbyn, Jewish tribalism, Labour Party, MOSSAD, Palestine, Racism, Theresa May, treason, Zionist entity

 Leave a Reply